MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support

 \subsection{Dataset Details}

-A critical component of evaluating \ModelName\ lies in selecting datasets that capture both the linguistic complexity of biomedical text and the practical challenges of clinical decision-making.
-To this end, we employ three complementary datasets: PubMedQA, MedQA, and MIMIC-III.
-All of these datasets are \textbf{publicly available, de-identified, and compliant with applicable data privacy and ethical guidelines}.
-Together, these datasets span literature-based reasoning, textbook-driven clinical knowledge, and real-world patient records, allowing us to assess model performance under diverse conditions, ranging from controlled QA benchmarks to unstructured EHRs (see Table~\ref{tab:dataset-overview}).
+A central aspect of evaluating \ModelName\ is the selection of datasets that reflect both the linguistic complexity of biomedical text and the practical demands of clinical decision-making.
+To this end, we use three complementary, publicly available, de-identified clinical question-answering benchmarks: MedMCQA, MedQA-USMLE, and PubMedQA.
+Together they cover exam-style clinical knowledge, licensing-style diagnostic reasoning, and literature-based evidence synthesis, and they support both in-distribution evaluation and a controlled domain-shift study (Table~\ref{tab:dataset-overview}).
+MIMIC-III electronic health records require credentialed access and are not evaluated in this study.

-\textbf{PubMedQA:} PubMedQA \cite{jin-etal-2019-pubmedqa} is a benchmark dataset for medical question answering constructed from PubMed, a large-scale biomedical literature repository.
-It pairs clinical questions with answers derived from research abstracts, making it particularly suitable for tasks such as \textit{literature-based QA} and \textit{evidence synthesis for decision support}.
+\textbf{PubMedQA:} PubMedQA~\cite{jin2019pubmedqa} is a biomedical question-answering benchmark constructed from PubMed, a large-scale repository of biomedical literature.
+It pairs clinical questions with answers derived from research abstracts, making it suitable for \textit{literature-based question answering} and \textit{evidence synthesis for decision support}.
 In our experiments, we use the supervised \texttt{pqa\_labeled} split and follow the official split definitions.
 When controlled-size evaluation is required due to computational constraints, we report the exact subset sizes used in Table~\ref{tab:dataset-overview}.

-\textbf{MedQA:} MedQA \cite{jin2020disease} consists of clinically relevant questions curated from medical textbooks and authoritative guidelines, with answers grounded in standard references.
-It reflects common diagnostic and treatment inquiries encountered in clinical practice, making it well aligned with tasks such as \textit{diagnostic reasoning} and \textit{clinical decision-making} tasks.
+\textbf{MedQA:} MedQA~\cite{yang2025llmmedqaenhancingmedicalquestion} consists of clinically relevant multiple-choice questions curated from medical licensing-style examinations and standard medical references.
+It reflects common diagnostic and treatment questions encountered in medical reasoning and is therefore well aligned with \textit{diagnostic reasoning} and \textit{clinical decision-making} tasks.
 We follow the official dataset partitions, and any reduced subset used for computational efficiency is explicitly reported in Table~\ref{tab:dataset-overview}.

-\textbf{MIMIC-III:} MIMIC-III \cite{johnson2016mimic} is a publicly available, de-identified Electronic Health Record (EHR) dataset containing structured and unstructured data from over 40,000 ICU patients.
-It includes patient demographics, laboratory results, prescriptions, and free-text clinical notes.
-This dataset supports tasks such as \textit{predictive modeling of patient outcomes}, \textit{clinical risk stratification}, and \textit{personalized treatment planning}.
-Although MIMIC-IV represents an updated version, we adopt MIMIC-III for consistency with prior work in UQ and calibration benchmarking, ensuring comparability with existing literature.
+\textbf{MedMCQA:} MedMCQA is a large-scale multiple-choice clinical question-answering benchmark drawn from medical entrance-examination questions spanning many clinical subjects.
+It is our primary in-distribution multiple-choice task ($n=3{,}683$ test items) and the source domain for the domain-shift experiment, in which MedMCQA-trained models are evaluated out-of-distribution on MedQA-USMLE.
+Exact split sizes are reported in Table~\ref{tab:dataset-overview}.